Simonl07/mdmr-graph/README.md

 # MRSketch

-A simple multi-resolution graph for building stream sketches
+A simple multi-resolution graph for building sketches on multi-level data: Stream Statistics & Online ML

 Supports arbitrary number of dimensions, levels of resolution, and node states

-Useful for building sketches on multi-level data: Stream Statistics & Online ML

 # Install
 ```